lorieri/deis-bare-metal-behind-proxy/README.md

  * if you run the user-data manually, do not forget to enable fleet.socket on all host, it is used by the controller
   * `systemctl enable fleet.socket`
  * if you clone a host, change the file /etc/machine-id
+ * for java buildpack, if you put a settings.xml with proxy settings at your project root the slugbuilder will use it

 ## How: